omidsaraf/SSIS-Project/README.md

 2. **Logging**: Set up comprehensive logging to capture detailed information about the ETL process.
 Use SSIS log providers to log events to SQL Server, text files, or Windows Event Log.
 3. **Notifications**: Configure email notifications to alert administrators of job failures or critical errors.
 Use Database Mail in SQL Server to send alerts.
 4. **Retry Logic**: Implement retry logic for transient errors.
 Configure SSIS packages to retry tasks a specified number of times before failing.

+### Monitoring

+1. **Performance Monitoring**: Regularly monitor the performance of ETL jobs to ensure they are running efficiently.
+Use tools like SQL Server Profiler, Performance Monitor, and Azure Monitor to track performance metrics.
+2. **Resource Utilization**: Monitor CPU, memory, and disk usage to ensure the ETL processes are not overloading the system.
+Adjust resource allocation as needed.
+3. **Job Execution**: Track the execution time of ETL jobs to identify any delays or bottlenecks.
+Use SQL Server Agent job history and SSIS logging to review job performance.

 ## Best Practices